 A: The schools are good.
-Both private and public schooling is available.
+Both private and public schooling are available.
 All children have to wear uniforms to school.
 The universities are dirt cheap when compared to similar US or Canadian institutions.
 The quality of education is excellent.

 Q: Is there any other advice you would like to offer new expat arrivals?

 A: Learn the language, make a lot of friends, remember you are guests in a country and have to adapt.
 The country is not going to change for you.

 ► Interviewed in May 2015